ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 # Intermediaries {#intermediaries}

-This section documents the considerations advised in Section 15.3.3 of {{SEMANTICS}}.
+This section documents the considerations advised in
+{{SEMANTICS}}, Section 16.3.3.

 An intermediary that is not part of the originating service infrastructure and is not aware of the quota-policy semantic used by the Origin Server